katlynmurphy54/CSC541JWebUnitTesting/README.md

 # CSC 541/741 - Software Testing - Spring 2021

-## JWebUnitTesting

-Assignment 9/10 - Benjamin Smith and Katlyn Murphy- 04/14/2021
+## JWebUnitTesting - Assignment 9/10 - Benjamin Smith and Katlyn Murphy

 Purpose: This assignment is to study and practice JWebUnit:
 1. Go to the following web sites to study JWebUnit: https://jwebunit.github.io/jwebunit/